kubesphere/website/content/en/docs/workspace-administration/role-and-member-management.md

 title: "Role and Member Management"
 keywords: "Kubernetes, workspace, KubeSphere, multitenancy"
 description: "Role and Member Management in a Workspace"
 linkTitle: "Role and Member Management"
 weight: 9400
 ---

 This guide demonstrates how to manage roles and members in your workspace.
-For more information about KubeSphere roles, see Overview of Role Management.

-In workspace scope, you can grant the following resources' permissions to a role:
+At the workspace level, you can grant the following resources' permissions to a role:

 - Projects
 - DevOps